lamm-mit/HierarchicalDesign/README.md

 ### Overview of the data and format

 You need two files to train the model.
-First, a CSV file that includes both, references to the microstructure data (column "mcirostructure") and stress data (column "stresses").
+First, a CSV file that includes both, references to the microstructure data (column "microstructure") and stress data (column "stresses").
 There is no separate strain data stored; the list of strains per stress increment is identical for all samples and defined in the code.

-Example, a list of stress values:
+Example, a list of stress values as stored in the column "stresses":
 ```
 [2.8133392e-04, 5.0026216e-02, 1.0911082e-01, 1.5260771e-01, 1.9775425e-01,
  2.4043675e-01, 2.8037483e-01, 2.9301879e-01, 2.9600343e-01, 2.9962808e-01,